 - Estimating the total cost by adding tuition, room, board and fees.

 - Subtracting the financial aid allocated in federal grants, federal loans, Mount Marty college grants and scholarships and state grants according to the financial assistance award notice; the difference is the student's estimated cost.

 - Dividing the estimated cost into 3 equal payments over the semester.

 - Making equal monthly payments before the first of each month.

-- If payment plans become delinquent a monthly late fee of $25 and 1% finance charge may be assessed.
+If payment plans become delinquent a one-time late fee of $250 will be applied and an 18% per annum finance charge will be assessed.

 Third Party Payments

 If a third party (Vocational Rehab, employer, VA) will be assisting you with the payment of your costs, you must notify the Business Office by the first week of classes.